 Other specialist expertise includes economic development, transport and agglomeration economics, development evaluation, infrastructure, forecasting, industry dynamics and competition as well as policy analysis related to these areas.

 Bridget was the Chief Economist and Chief Economic Adviser to the Greater London Authority between 2002 and 12.
 She has previously founded and developed three successful consultancies.
 She has also given evidence as an expert witness in a number of major competition cases as well as at several planning Inquiries.

 Bridget’s first degree was taken in Philosophy, Politics and Economics in 1974, followed by the MPhil in Economics in 1976, both at the University of Oxford.

 Bridget was appointed an Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours list for services to the economy.

-Bridget’s new book ‘Reinventing London’ is now available from the London Publishing Partnership Bridget asks how London’s economy might be developed after the financial crisis, and explores how future success will depend on several factors working together and include a substantial investment in infrastructure.
+Bridget’s latest book ‘Reinventing London’ is available from the London Publishing Partnership Bridget asks how London’s economy might be developed after the financial crisis, and explores how future success will depend on several factors working together and include a substantial investment in infrastructure.
 Read more about the book and here.